 What Is An Elastic Collision?

 An elastic collision is defined as an encounter between two bodies such that the total kinetic energy of the two bodies remains the same.
-During the collision, kinetic energy is first converted to potential energy which is related to repulsive force between the particles which is converted back to kinetic energy.
+During the collision, kinetic energy is first converted to potential energy related to repulsive force between the particles converted back to kinetic energy.
 Rutherford back-scattering is an example of an elastic collision.

-- One-dimensional form of elastic collision of particles 1 and 2:
+- One-dimensional form of the elastic collision of particles 1 and 2:

 - m1, m2 are the masses of particles 1 and 2

-- u1, u2 are the velocities of particles before collision
+- u1, u2 are the velocities of particles before the collision

-- v1, v2 are the velocities of particles after collision
+- v1, v2 are the velocities of particles after the collision

 - The magnitudes of the velocities of the particles after the collision is given with two-dimensional form:

 What Is An Inelastic Collision?